Hardy Kiwi Vines (Bundle of 5)

 $99.99

-Kiwis in Montana?
-Yes!
-But these aren’t the fuzzy kiwis you find in the grocery store—they're hardier cousins that are actually more flavorful (though much smaller).
+But these aren’t the fuzzy kiwis you find in the grocery store—they're their hardier cousins that are actually more flavorful (though much smaller).
 They pack a punch for sure!

 These hardy kiwi vines are the toughest varieties we’ve grown over the past decade.
-We first started growing hardy kiwis in Montana in 2015, but unfortunately, we picked the wrong varieties—Ananasnaya, Ken’s Red, and others that are only hardy to the -20°F range.
-That set us back a few years.
-Fortunately, we then switched to Red Beauty and Arctic Beauty, which have proven to be much better suited to Montana's climate.
+We first started growing hardy kiwis in Montana back in 2015, but unfortunately, we picked the wrong varieties—Ananasnaya, Ken’s Red, and others that are only hardy to around -20°F. That set us back a few years.

 Growing Hardy Kiwis in Montana

-Varieties
+The Varieties

 Quantity: